-PSYC-372 La boratory, Research Methods:

-PSYC-374 La Operant Conditioning boratory, Research Methods:

-Perception and Cognition

-rse from each of the following s:

-0 Physiological Psychology, or

-PSYC-37 0 Theories of Learning, or

-PSYC-37 3 Human Perception

-B. PSYC-33 0 Psychology of Personality, or

-PSYC-34 Abnormal Psychology

-C. PSYC-31 0 Developmental Psychology, or

-PSYC-36 0 Social Psychology

-Two electives in psychology6 cr.
-(200 or 300 level, up to one 200 level may be used)

-Senior Capstone Project

-4 1 dvance with assistance

-from your faculty advisor and approved by department chairperson)

-by department Total 30-31 cr.

-10tai 30-31 ci.
+PSYC oratory, Research Methods: erception and Cognition Selec ct one cours e from each of the following three categories: 9 cr.
+PSYC-370 Physiological Psychology, of Theories of Learning, or Human Perception or Psychology of Personality, Abnormal Psychology or Developmental Psychology Social Psychology , or osychology , up to one 200 level may be Senior Capstone Project (proposed in advance with assistance from your faculty advisor and approved by department chairperson) 3 cr.
+Total 30-31 cr.